talBrau/talBRAU/README.md

   </h1>

 ### HI THERE
-I am a software developer studying Computer Science at the _Hebrew University in Jerusalem_
+I am a creative software developer.
+I studied Computer Science at the _Hebrew University in Jerusalem_

 with a Game Design minor at _Bezalel Academy of Arts and Design_.

+Currently im working on HCI research and some personal interactive ai projects.

 <h2 align="center">
   <a href="https://www.linkedin.com/in/tal-brauner/">